kevinushey/blog/_posts/2016-02-12-top-down-operator-precedence-parsing-with-r.md

 {% highlight r %}
-# Store a precedence table, that maps unary and binary operators
+# Store a precedence table, that maps unary and
-# to their associated precedene values.
+# binary operators to their associated precedences.
 PRECEDENCE <- list(
   unary = list("+" = 100, "-" = 100),
   binary = list("+" = 10, "-" = 10,